mgechev/blog.mgechev.com/_drafts/dependency-injection-react-loves-angular.md

 Dependency injection (DI) is a powerful tool which brings a [lot of benefits](https://softwareengineering.stackexchange.com/questions/19203/what-are-the-benefits-of-using-dependency-injection-and-ioc-containers).
 For instance, DI helps with following the [Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle), by not coupling given entity with the instantiation of its dependencies.
 [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle) is another place where DI rocks!
 We can make given class depend on an abstract interface and by configuring its injector pass different implementations.
 This helps us to keep our code close to changes.
 This looks quite similar to the dependency inversion principle which states that:

 > A. High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions.<br>
 > B. Abstractions should not depend on details.
 Details should depend on abstractions.

 Although DI does not directly enforces it, it can predispose us to write code which follows the principle.